Miami International Boat Show · Miami Beach, USA

 The contested working principal-table French and Asian dinner alternative at the Setai's Jaya restaurant.
 The poolside bar and beachfront host a number of brokerage and luxury-house reception programmes across show week.

-A seven-day yacht itinerary around Miami International Boat Show
+A yacht itinerary around Miami International Boat Show.

 Board mid-afternoon at Island Gardens or Miami Beach Marina.
 Orientation of the marina and the South Beach programme, early-evening Champagne service, quiet on-board dinner before the show opens Wednesday.